elatov/elatov.github.io/_posts/2012-11-29-recover-files-from-an-sd-card-using-linux-utilities.md

 	config.status: executing tsk3/tsk_incs.h commands

-The configure process didn&#8217;t fail so then I decided to build/make the application:
+The configure process didn't fail so then I decided to build/make the application:

 	$ make -j 4